MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-general-journals.md

 You can use the **Show Lines with Issues** and **Show All Lines** actions to toggle between journal lines that have or don't have issues.
 The new **Journal Line Details** FactBox provides quick overview and access to data from journal lines, such as the G/L account, customer, or vendor, as well as to the posting setup for specific accounts.

 ### Reversing Journals to Correct Mistakes
 When working with journals that have many lines and something goes wrong, it's important to have an easy way to correct mistakes.
-General journals have a couple of features that can help.
+The **Posted General Journal** page offers a couple of actions that can help.

+* **Copy Selected Lines to Journal** - Copy only the lines that you select.
+* **Copy G/L Register to Journal** - Copy all lines that belong to the same G/L register.

-On the **Posted General Journal** page, use the **Copy Journal** action to create a copy of a general journal line or a batch with opposite signs (a reversing journal), and a different posting date or document number.
+These actions let you create a copy of a general journal line or a batch, and then specify the following:

+* The journal to copy the lines to
+* Whether with opposite signs (a reversing journal)
+* A different posting date or document number

 To allow journals to be copied to posted general journals, on the **General Journal Templates** page, choose the **Copy to Posted Jnl.
 Lines** check box.
 After you allow people to copy posted general journals, if needed you can turn off copying for specific batches.

-When using recurring general journals to post accruals at the end of a period, it's important to have full control over reversal entries.
-On the **Recurring General Journals** page, the **Reversal Date Calculation** action lets you control the date that reversal entries will be posted where reversal recurring methods are used. <!--how does it relate to the reversal recurring methods?-->

 ## Understanding Main Accounts and Balancing Accounts
 If you have set up default balancing accounts for the journal batches on the **General Journals** page, the balancing account will be filled in automatically when you fill in the **Account No.** field.
 Otherwise, fill in both the **Account No.** field and the **Bal.
 Account No.** field manually.
 A positive amount in the **Amount** field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.